NTU-CNAD-Group3/infra/README.md

 terraform destroy   # Destroy the infrastructure
 ```

-## Flow
+## Environment

-This repo targets to deploy multiple environments, but for now, we only have one environment which is `prod`.
+For now, we only have one environment, which is `prod`.
+The `prod` environment is defined in the `prod` folder and the domain is in the `domain/prod` folder.

-For the `apply` and `destroy` safety, we separate the alone `domain` resources in its own folder.
-If you want to deploy the domain resources, please trigger it manually under the `Actions` tab in the repo.

-If you want to deploy or modify the infra, please craete the PR to the `main` branch, the linter and the terraform plan will be run in the PR.
-If everything is ok, you can merge the PR to the `main` branch.
-After that, github actions will run the terraform apply command to deploy the infra automatically.

-Besides, we also provide the script to trigger the apply and destroy processes manually.
-You can find it under the `Actions` tab in the repo.
+There are three things you need to care about when you are working on reproducing the infrastructure.

+- We recommend not managing domain resources via Terraform, because its lifecycle is very hard to maintain.
+- You should not use terraform to create the network endpoint groups for k8s, you should use k8s built in tools to manage the network endpoint groups.
+Because k8s can add or remove the endpoints automatically, but terraform cannot.
+So you need to use k8s to manage the network endpoint groups.
+Please see [terrafrom-neg](https://github.com/NTU-CNAD-Group3/infra/blob/93f0a0b02c80e544eaf8010793f3efab31ecdb29/modules/lb/main.tf#L30) and [k8s-neg](https://github.com/NTU-CNAD-Group3/k8s/blob/a79b1798c80457ed648795a92be64b2dc2dd5ea5/prod/gateway/service.yaml#L7)
+- I use `google-secret-manager` to manage the secrets in the GCP rather than using `k8s-secret`.
+Because `k8s-secret` is not a good way to manage the secrets.
+The secrets are stored in the etcd and they are not encrypted.
+Make sure that you have created the corresponding secrets and service accounts in both gcp and k8s.
+You can find the demo in [terraform](https://github.com/NTU-CNAD-Group3/infra/blob/main/modules/secretmanager/main.tf), [k8s-sa](https://github.com/NTU-CNAD-Group3/k8s/blob/main/prod/gateway/service-account.yaml) and [k8s-secret-provider](https://github.com/NTU-CNAD-Group3/k8s/blob/main/prod/gateway/secret-provider.yaml).

+The following is the module list of the project.

+- `apis` : Enable all the apis for the project.
+- `vpc` : Create the vpc and subnets for the project.
+- `gcs` : Store the frontend code (React)
+- `secretmanager` : Create the secret manager for the project.
+- `gke` : Create the GKE cluster for the project. (backend)
+- `loadbalancer` : Create the load balancer to navigate the traffic to the gcs (frontend) and gke (backend).
+- `dns` : Create the dns for the domain.